File Format of XGC Mesh Files

 The “dat” files

 The “dat” files contain magnetic field data in cylindrical coordinates and each plane has its own “dat” file.
 Assuming that VMEC2XGC2 has been run with the flag -format 2, the “dat” files have the following format.
-There are two header lines starting with #.
+There are two header lines starting with # (the header lines are the same in all “dat” files of a mesh).
 The first line contains 4 values: The first 2 represent the number of number of grid points in \(R\) and \(Z\).
 The 3rd value is the number of toroidal cross-section.
 These numbers are set by the input -spline and -nv to VMEC2XGC2.
 The 4th value is the toroidal periodicity from the VMEC file or torus wedge number for a tokamak.
 The second header line also contains 4 values: The first 2 are \(R_\min\) and \(R_\max\) whereas the last 2 are \(Z_\min\) and \(Z_\max\).
 The remaining lines have eight columns: Column 1 and 2 represent index in \(R\) and \(Z\).
-Column 3 is the poloidal flux.
+Column 3 is the normalized poloidal flux.
 Column 4 and 5 contain the poloidal angle in VMEC and PEST coordinates (not used in XGC-S).
 Column 6, 7 and 8 are the magnetic field components \(B_R\), \(B_\varphi\) and \(B_z\).

 # 100 100 37 5